jonnonz1/nz-statute-book/acts/public/2026/regulatory-systems-transport-amendment-act-2026.md

 This Act is the Regulatory Systems (Transport) Amendment Act 2026.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 19 May 2026.

 ## Part 1 — Amendments to Government Roading Powers Act 1989